Rose Marcario

 Rose Marcario is the former CEO of outdoor apparel company Patagonia.
-She currently serves on the board of trustees at Naropa University.
+She currently sits on the boards of two companies: plant-based protein brand Meati and electric car maker Rivian.
+A founding governing board member of The Society To Protect Underground Networks, an NGO to protect and harness the mycorrhizal networks that regulate the Earth’s climate and ecosystems, Marcario is a vocal supporter of environmental activism, fair labor practices, and corporate transparency.

 Biography

 Rose Marcario earned a BS in Business and Finance from the University of Albany and an MBA at California State University, Los Angeles.
 She then spent 15 years in private equity.

 Rose Marcario joined Patagonia in 2008 as CFO.
 Marcario has been a vocal supporter of on-site child care, which Patagonia established in 1983.
 Under her leadership, 100 percent of the company's working mothers have returned to work after giving birth.
 On June 1, 2017, Marcario opened an on-site child care facility at Patagonia's distribution center in Reno, Nevada.
 Marcario believes that employer-operated child care facilities are the answer to getting more women on company boards and in CEO positions.